metal-stack-cloud/terraform-provider-metal/docs/resources/public_ip.md

 - `network` (String) The network this address is bound to.
 - `project` (String) The project this address is part of.
 Cannot be moved.
 - `tags` (List of String) The tags used to organize this address.
-- `type` (String) Determines the type of the public ip address.
-	If you want the IP to outlive the cluster lifecycle, mark it as static.
-Otherwise it will be deleted along with the cluster.
-	Another use case would be if you want to have a stable egress address on the internet gateway for your cluster.
 - `updated_at` (String) Indicates when this IP address has been updated.